 - 1. Notify the Customer Service Department of their inability to pay the electric bill within 5 days of receiving an Urgent Notice. - 2.
 Visit our offices to pick up a Winter Weather Moratorium application from the Customer Service Department that must be completed and signed by an authorized employee of the Benton Franklin Community Action Connections, then return the document to the District's Customer Service Department.
 That document must disclose the following: - a.
 The customer's household income does not exceed the maximum allowed for eligibility under the Washington State plan for low-income energy assistance and which provides a dollar figure that is 7% of the customer's household income. - b.
 The customer has applied for low-income energy assistance from either a government or private source. - The customer has applied for low-income weatherization assistance through the District, or other appropriate agency, if applicable. - d.
 Certify that any energy assistance payment received by the customer will be paid to the District. - 3.
 Enter into and maintain a payment plan that will make the customer's electric account current by the next October 15.
 The customer may not be required to pay more than an amount equal to 7% of their certified monthly household income plus 1/12 of any past due balance accrued from the date the application is made between November 15 and March 15.
 However, the customer may agree to pay more during that period.

-Should the customer enter into such a payment plan and fail to pay as agreed, their electric service will be disconnected. - 4.
+- Should the customer enter into such a payment plan and fail to pay as agreed, their electric service will be disconnected. - 4.
 Agree to pay all owing, even if the customer moves.

-COLLECTION OF UNPAID CLOSED ACCOUNTS: Unpaid closed accounts and unpaid miscellaneous accounts are referred to an agency for collection.
+COLLECTION OF UNPAID CLOSED ACCOUNTS: If the customer has an active account in the same name, the unpaid closing bill will be transferred to the active account.
+Unpaid closed accounts and unpaid miscellaneous accounts are referred to an agency for collection.
 In accordance with RCW 19.16.500, agency fees are payable by the customer.